 - 1. On each target Oracle server, set up the special "audit account" for collecting database inventory (see Credentials for Direct Collection of Oracle Inventory). - 2.
-Record the credentials for the special audit account in the secure Password Store on each applicable inventory beacon.
+Record the credentials for the special audit account in the secure Password Manager on each applicable inventory beacon.

 - 3. If a necessary discovered device record (one for each target Oracle server) does not yet exist, create it: - a.
 For example, navigate to Discovery & Inventory > Create a Discovery Device (or use one of the other paths to open a new property sheet for a discovered device). - b.
 Complete the identification data on the General tab of the discovered device properties.

-The details you supply are used later to attempt connection to this device, so (as always) accuracy is paramount.
+The details you supply are used later to attempt connection to this device, so (as always) accuracy - The details you supply are used later to attempt connection to this device, so (as always) accuracy is paramount. - c.

-c.
 Switch to the Databases tab, select This device is running Oracle software, and create details for the listener(s) on this device, and as children of each listener, the service(s) it manages.
 (For more information, see Creating Listeners and Services in the online help.)
 When data entry is complete, remember to click Create to save the discovered device record.